 A black Monday for Paris motorists.
 The city authorities today introduced parking metres to four?

-A black Monday for Paris motorists.
+Background: A black Monday for Paris motorists.
 The city authorities today introduced parking metres to four central arrondissements in a bid to conquer increasing traffic congestion.
 Not all parisians took kindly to this infringement of their traditional motoring rights.
 A score or so of the first 600 metres were deliberately smashed before they had a chance to register excess payment.

 Visnews cameraman Jean Poignonec left his car at home and plodded round the vicinity of the famous Madeleine Church to record reactions.
 Most motorists accepted the experiment with a philosophic shrug -- maybe softened by the attractive women parking wardens.